 HEAT RESISTANT SPRAY PAINT-WHITE

-High Temperature Spray Paint for painting furnaces, heaters, barbecues, boilers, pipes and all types of equipment relating to high temperatures.
+High Temperature White Paint suitable for use on stoves, furnaces, heaters, barbecues, pipes, boilers and all types of equipment relating to high temperatures.

 The paint is based on silicone resin and is heat resistant to 800oC.